Keksbendiger/WeeMeal/README.md

 ### WeeMeal
 Install and register GitLab Runner:

 At first start your Docker.
-On Mac and Windows you can use the DockerDesktop app.
+On Mac and Windows, you can use the DockerDesktop app.
 ```shell
 docker volume create gitlab-runner-config
 ```